symbol-os/symbol-os-promo/README.md

 In a world where the majority chases beautiful but complex graphical interfaces, a small oasis of **simplicity and minimalism** arises.

 No graphical user interface, only text mode.
-No millions of colors, only a chat-like command line interface or network access.
+No millions of colors, only a **chat-like command line or network interface** access.

 We intentionally trade the visual decoration for **clarity of form**.
 The conceptual depth is placed exactly at the right places.